konstruktoid/ansible-role-docker-rootless/README.md

 `docker_rootful_opts` is the options to apply to the Docker daemon if running in rootful mode, if unset the settings in `docker_rootful_service_template` will be used.

+If `docker_expose_docker_api_via_tcp: true` then the docker daemon will expose its API via tcp.
+This is insecure, please check the [official docs](https://docs.docker.com/config/daemon/remote-access/) and ensure you understand the implications before activating this.

 If `docker_add_alias: true`, then a `docker` alias will be added to either `.bashrc` or `.bash_aliases` of the Ansible user.
 If `false`, a shell script named `docker_rootless.sh` is